 The Pilsner glass holds 12 ounces of beer, making it smaller than some of the other glasses on the list.
-It has triangular dimensions (almost like a trumpet) to help capture the sparkling colors while still retaining head.
+It has triangular dimensions (almost like a trumpet) to help capture the sparkling colors of Pilsners and other wheat beers while still retaining their head.

 This glass is best used for strong, high gravity beers and Belgian Ales.
 The size of this glass allows for headspace and the bowl helps to create an awesome nose.
 This glass works much like a Tulip or Goblet.